toptal/picasso/.changeset/dirty-points-applaud.md

 ---
 ### FieldWrapper

-- add new prop to render field requirements if exist
+- add new prop to render passed field requirements

 ### PasswordInput